 Required: A minimum of two (2) year of recent experience as a registered nurse (RN) in a Level III nursery.

-Semester 1 Course Number Course Name Hours GNRS 5373 Theoretical and Research Foundations for Advanced Nursing Practice 3 GNRS 53371 Public Health Principles in Advanced Practice Nursing 3 Semester 2 Course Number Course Name Hours GNRS 5346 Public Policy 3 GNRS 5355 Pathophysiology 3 Semester 3 Course Number Course Name Hours GNRS 5301 Pharmacology 3 GNRS 5349 Informatics/Quality Improvement 3 Semester 4 Course Number Course Name Hours GNRS 5303 Advanced Neonatal Health Assessment 3 Semester 5 Course Number Course Name Hours GNRS 5631 Neonatal Nurse Practitioner I 6 Semester 6 Course Number Course Name Hours GNRS 5632 Neonatal Nurse Practitioner II 6 GNRS 5350 Nurse Practitioner: Professional Role and Business Principles 3 Semester 7 Course Number Course Name Hours GNRS 5633 Neonatal Nurse Practitioner III 6 GNRS 5434 Neonatal Nurse Practitioner IV 4
+Semester 1 Course Number Course Name Hours GNRS 5373 Foundations of Research/Theory 3 GNRS 53371 Public Health Principles in Advanced Practice Nursing 3 Semester 2 Course Number Course Name Hours GNRS 5346 Public Policy 3 GNRS 5355 Pathophysiology 3 Semester 3 Course Number Course Name Hours GNRS 5301 Pharmacological Principles and Clinical Therapeutics 3 GNRS 5349 Informatics and Quality Improvement 3 Semester 4 Course Number Course Name Hours GNRS 5303 Advanced Neonatal Health Assessment 3 Semester 5 Course Number Course Name Hours GNRS 5631 NNP Concepts and Practicum I 6 Semester 6 Course Number Course Name Hours GNRS 5632 Neonatal Nurse Practitioner II 6 GNRS 5350 Nurse Practitioner: Professional Role and Business Principles 3 Semester 7 Course Number Course Name Hours GNRS 5633 NNP Concepts and Practicum III 6 GNRS 5434 NNP Concepts & Practicum 4

 NNP Program Highlights